-- Though they usually have tools, in-house IT security teams struggle to sort through the overwhelming amount of security data being generated in disparate systems.
-So, they are unable to build an accurate and comprehensive picture, and often miss the key warning signals that attack is under way, until it is too late to stop it.
-This minimizes ROI on major tool investments. - Extended Detection and Response (XDR) is an advanced approach to corporate IT security.
-Which maximizes historical security spending by adding AI, ML and automation to help existing tools spot even the stealthiest of attacks earlier, all with expert, certified security analysts' oversight. - The term XDR is being used to market a wide variety of solutions, some of which do not include essential features like broad telemetry, behavioral analysis, and customized, automated playbooks.
+- Though they usually have tools, in-house IT security teams struggle to sort through the overwhelming amount of security data generated in disparate systems.
+Because of this, they are unable to build an accurate and comprehensive picture and often miss the key warning signals until it is too late.
+This minimizes ROI on major tool investments.

+- Extended Detection and Response (XDR)

+is an advanced approach to corporate IT

+security.
+It maximizes historical security

+spending by adding AI, ML, and automation

+to help existing tools spot even the

+stealthiest attacks with oversight from

+expert, certified analysts.

+- The term XDR is being used to market a wide variety of solutions, some of which do not include essential features like broad telemetry, behavioral analysis, and customized, automated playbooks.

 Organizations should carefully assess and compare what is included in each solution.